vcc-csc212/sm21/_docs/labs/lab02.md

 #### Your Task {#task}

+> While Step 4 requires collaboration with a peer, please remember from our [collaboration and academic honesty policy](/sm21/syllabus#integrity) that "You may not share your own code or psuedocode with anyone in any form (this **includes screen sharing**, file sharing, posting your code, pictures of your code, etc.)."
+You may share your planned approach (from step 5) as long as it's in full sentences and not psuedocode.

 1. Create a new Google Document (this will allow me to see your change history), and title it "Lab 2".
 2. Sign up on [LeetCode](https://leetcode.com/), a website similar to HackerRank.
 3. Read the problem description for [Implement strStr()](https://leetcode.com/problems/implement-strstr/). **Don't start coding yet.
 Write down your initial thoughts and reactions on the Google Doc**.